Redundancies and Empty words

 We might use weasel words because we hesitate to make strong statements.
 In these two sentences, can you see how much stronger each becomes when the weasel words are struck out?

-"Brushing my teeth will help to prevent cavities."
+"Brushing my teeth willhelp to

-"I will try to study harder."
+"I willtry to study harder."

 Often, weasel words seep into our speech by habit.
 Before we know it, we might use them like punctuation marks.
 For instance: "I will study, like, two hours today.
 I, like, want to, like, do really well this year.
 It'll be, like, so cool."
 It doesn't take a genius to spot the weasel word in this quote.